Report

 UQ's reporting options and procedures are designed to put the needs and wishes of the victim/survivor first, to ensure their safety and wellbeing.
 The SMSU, along with other community support services, can provide information about reporting options and pathways.

-View the Student Reporting Flowchart here.
+View the Student Support and Reporting Flowchart here.

 Your Report Options